armbian/documentation/docs/Developer-Guide_Build-Process.md

 We need to get some predefined variables about selected board.
 Which kernel & uboot source to use, modules to load, which is the build number, do we need to have a single partition or dual with boot on fat, which extra drivers to compile out of the kernel tree, ...

-**Board configuration example:**

-	BOOTSIZE="16"											# FAT boot partition in MB, 0 for none BOOTCONFIG="udoo_neo_config"							# Which compile config to use LINUXFAMILY="udoo"										# boards share kernel

-Note that in this case, all main config options (kernel and uboot source) are covered within FAMILY.
-Check [configuration.sh](https://github.com/igorpecovnik/lib/blob/master/configuration.sh) for more config options.

-This **isn't ment to be user configurable** but you can alter variables if you know what you are doing.

 ## Downloading sources ##

 When we know where are the sources and where they need to be the download / update process starts.
 This might take from several minutes to several hours.